-I understand that I am living at Apt # and am enjoying the benefits of solely because of my employment with ' ' ' ' ' pportive services for a family member who is a person with disabilities on a daily (24 l nour) basis.
-(Resident) ell as the rules and regulations of the public housing maintain the unit in a safe and sanitary manner. m found to be in violation o y as long as I am employed by the above-named person of the lease agreement or house rules, my employer will s immediately.
-I understand that if my employed entitled to any benefits or continuous ing, is evicted, abandons the unit, or dies, I am not te the premises immediately. n violent criminal activity, drug related criminal activity a live-in attendant and must vacate the premises on requirement under a State Sex Offender Registration and must vacate the premises immediately.
-Live-in Attendant Date Resident Date Resident Date Resident Date Address Phone Housing Authority Staff Date Note: Social Security card and picture I.D. must be provid led.
+I understand that I am living at Apt # the public housing pro ogram solely because of my employment with to provide necessar y supportive services for a family member who is a person with disabilities on a daily (24 h our) basis.
+(Resident) , Lagree to follow all terms in the public housing lease. as well as the rules and regulations of the public housing ty to maintain the unit in a safe and sanitary manner. program.
+Tucknowledge that it is also my responsion to maintain the difft in a safe and saintary mainter.
+Lunderstand that Lwill be allowed ed to remain in the uni t only as long as I am employed by the above-named person ion of the lease agreement or house rules, my employer will terminate my services and requir e mai i vacate me pre mises ininediately.
+Toron do make in district of the contract of Constant to reduce discharge and the contract of the Constant housing, is evicted, abandons the unit, or dies, I am not entitled to any benefits or contin ued housing and must vacate the premises immediately. d with violent criminal activity, drug related criminal activity • no longer be eligible to be a live-in attendant and must vacate the premises immediately.
+I understand that if I am ever sul oject to a lifetime regis stration requirement under a State Sex Offender Registration Program, I will no longer be elig gible to be a live-in atte endant and must vacate the premises immediately. • Live-in Attendant Date Resident Date Resident Date Ttosidon: Duit Resident Date Resident Date A dilunca Dhana Address Phone TY A d to Go CC Housing Authority Staff Date Note: Social Security card and picture I.D. must be p rovided.